 It won’t take up too much of your time and may provide the relief you need to help you get through the day.

 How to Fight Depression on Your Own

 Learning how to overcome depression on your own is a challenge.
 Depression can leave us feeling hopeless, inadequate, exhausted, and overcome.
 But the path to better health and happiness may be closer than you think.

 Never give up on yourself.
 Remember that you have the power and strength to navigate even the most turbulent of storms.

 Stay present in each moment.
 Listen to your heart and body.
 Attune to the challenges that are individual to your present circumstances.

-The way out of depression is a journey that can only be taken a single step at at time.
+The journey out of depression must be taken a single step at a time.
 Rest assured, this journey is well worth the effort.